-- Lastly, if the insurance agent decides to give up his agency or move to a different town or retire - and he does not have an office that manages the policies and renewals, you might be all on your own.
-You don’t want to run around and deal directly with the insurer’s infrastructure, especially in your old age.
-Always try to deal with an agent who is not on his own, has processes, infrastructure, backup resources etc. when he is not around to support you.
+- Finally, if your agent leaves the agency, shifts to another place, retire, etc. - you may have to deal with the nitty-gritties on your own.
+You obviously don't wish to run from pillar to post deal directly with the insurer’s infrastructure, especially in your old age.
+Always try to deal with an agent who is not on his own, has processes, backup resources etc. when he is not around to give you support.

-Shopping at a supermarket is very convenient as we get a variety of products under one roof.
-Likewise, banks have now become supermarkets where they sell several financial products including term insurance.
+Banks have now become ‘insurance supermarkets’ where they sell several financial products including term insurance.

 - You don’t have to deal with multiple people, repeatedly provide documents when you deal through your existing banking relationship.
 You in fact end up solidifying the relationship with the branch and the officers there, which can help you overall in the long run.

 - Banks offer special offers on term insurance plans to their account holders, and the process could be simple and time-saving.

 - Several banks may also develop suave tech platforms and portals to make the purchase process easy and accessible.